SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Xiaomi_Cube_Controller_MQTT_Triggered.md

       light: light.bulb1
 ```

+#### NOTICE...

+It has been found that some set-ups use ```trigger.payload_json.action_angle``` here and others only accept ```trigger.payload_json.angle``` here.
+I have not been able to determine which attributes are available in which version of firmware and/or configurations, so it is up to you to determine the one you need here.
+Look in the Device listing for this cube and determine which version of angle is one of the listed sensors.
+That would be the one to use here.

 Then this is the script that's called to do the heavy lifting.
 It works for both CW and CCW cube rotations.

 In the script integration: